 For discounts and special rates, speak to a broker today.

 What are boat loans?

-Getting out on the water is a favourite pasttime for many Australians, but those who have their own boat are in the minority.
-Boat loans can help finance the purchase of a boat, either new or used and through a private or commercial sale.
-If you need a boat for business rather than just leisure, you can also find boat loans available for that purpose.
-These are personal loans and they work in the same way as loans for other purposes, such as buying a car or helping to fund a wedding.
+Getting out on the water is a favourite pastime for many Australians, but those who have their own boat are in the minority.
+Boat loans can help finance the purchase of a new or used boat through a private or commercial sale.
+And if you need a boat for business rather than just leisure, you can also find boat loans available for that purpose.

 What are the main features of boat loans?

 Secured vs unsecured

 When you take out a personal loan for your boat, you will need to choose between a secured or unsecured personal loan.
 If you choose a secured loan, one that has either the boat or another asset you own as collateral, you are more likely to be offered a lower interest rate.
 This is because the lender will have the guarantee that, should there be a problem with repayments, the boat or other asset could be sold to pay off the outstanding amount.
 If you opt for an unsecured loan, interest rates will generally be higher as the lender will have no absolute guarantee of being paid back.
 It's also possible that you may be approved to borrow more with a secured loan.

 Your interest rate will either be fixed or variable.
 Loans with fixed interest rates will have regular repayment amounts.
 On a variable interest rate, however, your repayment amount may go up or down depending on movements in the financial markets.

 There may be some loan features that are important to you, such as the option to make unlimited extra repayments or access to a redraw facility.
 Keep in mind that some credit providers may charge for use of these features.

 Be sure to factor in fees and charges to get a better idea of the overall cost of the loan.
 You'll find that the comparison rate includes most the main fees charged, but might not include them all.
 Common fees include: